Find Trade Colleges

 While working on their Associate Degree, allied health majors at CGTC accumulate an average of around $13,191 in student debt.

-Full Allied Health Professions at Central Georgia Technical College Report
+Read full report on Allied Health Professions at Central Georgia Technical College

 Of the 47 students majoring in allied health at Augusta Technical College, 19% are male and 81% are female.

-Chattahoochee Technical College landed the #6 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
-Located in the large suburb of Marietta, Chattahoochee Technical College is a public school with a medium-sized student population.
+Chattahoochee Technical College ranked #6 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in Georgia list.
+Located in the suburb of Marietta, Chattahoochee Technical College is a public college with a moderately-sized student population.

 About 77% of the students majoring in allied health at the school are women while 23% are male.